 All of our Door Openers run on 4x AA batteries, and the type of battery used should be alkaline.
 This is due to lithium batteries having a higher risk of overheating in outdoor electronics and causing damage to the internals.
+Always ensure that you do not mix alkaline and lithium batteries as this could lead to performance issues.

 During cold months, however, alkaline batteries are negatively affected by the low temperatures, and can run low very quickly.